-CALPIA's 2019-2021 Workforce Plan identified the following gaps and risks in Succession Planning and Knowledge Transfer:
+CALPIA's 2021-2024 Workforce Plan identified the following gaps and risks in Succession Planning and Knowledge Transfer:

 - 1. A lack of talent or unidentified talent in emergency situations to properly prepare for succession. - 2.
 Flight risks of internal talent pool, which may lead to loss of critical knowledge and skills. - 3.
 Inconsistent or lack of ongoing knowledge transfer to mitigate potential loss of expertise needed to maintain CALPIA's vision and values. - 4.
 Aging workforce and impending Baby Boomer retirements, which widen the talent gap for the next generation of leaders and workforce. - 5.
-Identify all Key Leadership positions and their competencies within the department as the first step in developing CALPIA's first succession plan. - 6.
-Development and implementation of a succession plan.
+Identify all Key Leadership positions and their competencies within the department as the first step in developing CALPIA's first succession plan.